hadronized/blog/lifetimes_and_self_borrowing.md

 # The (real) problem

-The snippet of code above about how to create the three objects is straight-forward (though we don’t take into account error, but that’s another topic).
-However, in my demoscene framework, I really don’t people to use that kind of types.
+The snippet of code above about how to create the three objects is straight-forward (though we don’t take into account errors, but that’s another topic).
+However, in my demoscene framework, I really don’t want people to use that kind of types.
 The framework should be completely agnostic about which technology or API is used internally.
-For my purposes, I just need a single type with a few methods to work with it.
+For my purposes, I just need a single type with a few methods to work with.

 Something like that:

 ```rust